Lam2026/LaboratoryReport/README.md

 ![position](https://github.com/user-attachments/assets/09c09477-2854-4f44-9f65-0d41fe84f750)

-Please refer to the file "SetA-20210521.medium-urban.whampoa.ublox.f9p.pos" for the detailed locations with time.
+We consider Set A as the baseline to investigate how the changes in parameter affect accuracy, processing speed and robustness.
+Please refer to the file "SetA-20210521.medium-urban.whampoa.ublox.f9p.pos" for the detailed locations with time for Set A.

-### 1.3 Set B: Parameters Tuned
+### 1.3 Set B
+#### Parameters Tuned

 | Parameters | Value |
 |-----------------|-----------------|